-Sourced from: LAPFF Annual Report 2021
+Sourced from: LAPFF Annual Report 2022.

 - 9.4.5.
-LAPFF Outcomes of engagement: LAPFF's long-term engagement with ArcelorMittal continued throughout the year, and included meeting the CEO, Aditya Mittal, and Bruno Lafont, the lead independent director.
-They heard about the exploration of partnerships with other companies to work towards using renewable power in manufacturing green steel, with ArcelorMittal producing the first steel using hydrogen from renewables in 2020.
-Into 2021, meetings sought to ascertain if there was an increased focus on hydrogen as opposed to processes reliant on carbon capture and storage (CCS), and to ask if the company would consider a 'Say on Climate' vote at its 2022 AGM. - 9.4.6.
+LAPFF Outcomes of engagement: As joint lead investor in the Climate Action 100+ collaborative initiative, LAPFF continued its long-term engagement with National Grid.
+Five meetings were held over the year.
+LAPFF welcomed the company's decision to put its plans to the vote at the AGM, however they ultimately advised members to oppose the plan.
+LAPFF attended the AGM and noted the importance of government, companies and regulators working constructively together to address the energy transition.
+The Chair thanked LAPFF for the quality of engagement undertaken.
+Engagement has continued to identify and unlock potential policy barriers to the delivery of decarbonisation in the power and utilities sector. - 9.4.6.
 The long-awaited publication of the second Group Climate Action report was followed by another meeting to discuss company progress.
 This progress was evident in the new group-wide emission intensity reduction target for 2030 of 25%, and 35% for Europe.
 LAPFF commended the strengthening of targets and announcements of zero carbon steel plants in Spain, where the Sestao plant is set to become the world's first full-scale zero carbon-emissions steel plant.
 There is also a new plant in Canada.
 Additionally, on request the report included mapping company progress against the CA100+ benchmark which can inform investor voting. - 9.4.7.
-As the company did not have an AGM in 2020 that was open to shareholders, LAPFF had pushed for more access in 2021, which took place as a virtual meeting giving open and transparent access to dialogue with both the Chair and CEO.
-The meeting also afforded the opportunity to press for the outcome on consulting shareholders on putting a transition plan vote to the 2022 AGM.
+With increased global levels of production for electric vehicles (EVs), there is an increase in demand for the minerals required to create the batteries that power these vehicles.
+LAPFF has sought to engage EV manufacturers to discuss their approaches to responsible mineral sourcing, human rights and supply chain due diligence and met with representatives from BMW, Mercedes and Ford during the year to discuss their approaches.